Skip to main content

 • ILLEGAL_WHITESPACE - if password contains white space.

-• INSUFFICIENT_CHARACTERISTICS - can be provided if you have configured passwords to be successful if only 2 of 5.strength checks pass.
+• INSUFFICIENT_CHARACTERISTICS - can be provided if you have configured passwords to be successful only if a predetermined set of strength checks pass.
 Should be provided alongside "real" error codes.

 • ILLEGAL_SEQUENCE - Numeric/alphabetic sequence detected.